 Early screening is important for the health care of your baby.
 Advances in technology make it possible to screen for more conditions than ever before.
 That means more conditions can, in many cases, be treated because they are discovered early.

 Many inherited disorders of metabolism show little or no signs in a newborn.
 That is why screening is important.
 If the doctor finds out about such disorders early, there may be treatments available so that your infant can lead a more normal life.

 Newborn Screening Is a Look at Body Chemistry and Other Functions

 Some babies have defects in metabolism (inborn errors of metabolism).
 These defects can affect the way the body digests and handles fats, proteins, and carbohydrates.
 Defects in thyroid function or hemoglobin production (such as sickle cell disease) can also affect a baby’s health.

 Routine newborn screening will detect many disorders that result in abnormal metabolism of fats, proteins, carbohydrates, hormones, and blood components.

 Fortunately, most of these conditions are rare.
-That’s why newborn screening is likely to be normal and reassuring, rather than abnormal.
+That’s why newborn screening results are likely to be normal and reassuring, rather than abnormal.

 Newborn Screening Is a “Screening”